steven-michaud/HookCase/3-installing.md

 3. Quit Terminal and reboot your computer.

 Now copy `HookCase.kext` to the `/usr/local/sbin/` directory.
-One way to do this is with the following command:
+You may need to create this directory.
+Make sure it's owned by `root:wheel`.

 `sudo cp -R HookCase.kext /usr/local/sbin`

-To load `HookCase.kext` into the kernel, do the following on the command line:
+## On macOS 10.15 and below:

+On macOS 10.15 (Catalina) and below, you need only a single command to load `HookCase.kext` into the kernel:

 `sudo kextutil /usr/local/sbin/HookCase.kext`